A. Program Evaluator Roles

 You are responsible for making your own travel arrangements in consultation with the team chair and in alignment with the ABET Travel Policy.
-Travel arrangements should be made as soon as the team chair communicates visit details, including overall schedule, hotel accommodations, and transportation arrangements to and from the airport .
+Travel arrangements should be made as soon as the team chair communicates visit details, including overall schedule, hotel accommodations, and transportation arrangements to and from the airport.
 All reasonable attempts should be made to minimize travel costs.
 All travel must follow the ABET Travel Policy to be reimbursed.
-The ABET Travel Policy and Procedures Manual may be found at the here.
+A copy of the ABET Travel Policy and Procedures Manual can be found here.

 Review the Self-Study Report

 This is the primary document the institution prepares to demonstrate compliance with ABET Criteria.
 Each program uses the Self-Study Questionnaire template appropriate to the commission.
 These are found on the ABET website.
 While the majority of the program’s Self-Study Report will be in paragraph format, a program may use tables, graphs, charts, and figures to illustrate compliance.
 The Self-Study Questionnaire includes tables that a program is required to complete along with prescribed formats for certain types of information such as course descriptions and faculty curriculum vita.
 Here are samples of what those may look like:

 You must thoroughly review the Self-Study Report prior to arriving on site, and prior to pre-visit conferences if scheduled by the team chair.

 As part of your review of the Self-Study Report, you will need to analyze transcripts.
 ABET recognizes transcripts as the official record of student coursework.
 While summary sheets or transcript checklists provided by the institution may be helpful for transcript analysis, the transcript itself should be the key document analyzed.
 Procedures for doing this include: